acm309/PutongOJ/README.md

 Putong OJ is an online judge system designed for competitive programming and algorithmic problem-solving.
 A live instance is available at [acm.cjlu.edu.cn](https://acm.cjlu.edu.cn/).

+> [!IMPORTANT]
+>
+> The development of Putong OJ is closely tailored to the practical needs of the ACM Lab at CJLU, incorporating numerous customized features.
+>
+> If you wish to deploy your own instance, we recommend forking the repository and modifying the code according to your requirements.
+Currently, Putong OJ does not support configuration options for these customized features.

 ## Features ✨

 - **One-Click Deployment** – Easily deploy with Docker.